Introduction and Philosophy

 - The responsibility for the investigative work necessary to substantiate a charge begins with the person reporting the alleged violation(s), and is continued in cooperation with the Office of Student Life, University Police and/or others as appropriate.

 - The respondent will receive a written notice of the Student Conduct Code charges, a copy of the incident report or any other information pertinent to the case, and hearing details (date, time and location) at least 48 hours prior to a hearing.

 - Furman Police wear on-body cameras that may record incidents they address.
-These videos may be provided to the Student Conduct Board as evidence in a conduct hearing.
-If this is the case, the respondent will be given access to the recordings prior to the hearing.
+They may also administer breathalyzers to determine whether an individual has consumed alcohol.
+This information may be provided to the Student Conduct Board as evidence in a conduct hearing.
+If this is the case, the respondent will be given access to the same information prior to the hearing.

 - The respondent may request a meeting with a Student Conduct Board Advisor prior to the hearing to discuss the resolution process.